 Daku Rani (1998)

-Starring: Saima, Shaan, Moammar Rana
+Cast: Saima, Shaan, Moammar Rana

 Director: Syed Noor

-Synopsis: Lollywood reworking of Bandit Queen theme turns into twisted form of feminism
+Nutshell: Lollywood reworking of Bandit Queen theme turns into twisted form of feminism

 This revenge hotchpotch is a regurgitation of the Phoolan Devi Bandit Queen theme given local treatment and adaptation.